News & Updates

 About Me

 Hi there!
-I’m a Postdoctoral Fellow at the Center for American Political Studies in the Department of Government at Harvard University.
+I’m a Postdoctoral Fellow in Public Opinion and Survey Methodology at the Center for American Political Studies in the Department of Government at Harvard University.

 My methodological research is primarily focused on creating new, and applying existing, machine learning methods for the analysis of experimental and survey data.
 Importantly, I care deeply about bridging the gap between methodologists who create theses methods and substantive scholars who would benefit greatly from using these methods.
 In that vein, I’m currently working on a series of projects with Jack T. Rametta that introduces standardized, easy-to-use ML methods for analyzing experimental data.
 Our first methodological and substantive papers in this series are currently under review and available here and here on OSF, respectively.
 I’m more than happy to field any questions and I’m definitely interested in receiving useful feedback!